hpcn-uam/wormhole/README.md

 ```

 A Topology is defined by a group of worm and their interconnections.
 Each worm, is also defined by 2 different lines: a General configuration line and a Output Topology.
+If no output topology is given, the default topology `(IGNORE)` would be set.
 The first line (general conf.) is composed by the following item:
 - `ID`                  [**Mandatory**] : The Worm ID.
 It is accepted to provide a range (like 1-5), so 5 worms(1,2,3,4,5) would be deployed **WITH THE SAME** configuration, but diferent ID.
 - `Program_Name`        [**Mandatory**] : [The program name](#how-worms-are-deployed)